These are the greatest opening bars in classical music

 7 November 2018, 11:13 | Updated: 7 November 2018, 11:31

 The opening bars of a classical masterpiece can be very special: the composer sets the scene, introduces some of the melodies and hooks in the listener for the musical journey that's to come.
-With South Western Railway we're taking a look at the very best musical starting points...
+Here are some of the best...

 Mahler's Symphony No. 1 (aptly named the 'Titan') has an exceptional beginning – a seven-octave drone on a held A, with the first violins holding an *exceptionally* high A harmonic.
 It gradually bubbles up and the movement goes on to evoke the great outdoors that inspired the work, with legions of brass performing both on and off stage.
 How very Mahler.

 For hundreds of years through the Baroque and Classical periods, the conventional start to a concerto was with a big orchestral Tutti (basically everyone playing together).
 Then along came Felix Mendelssohn.
 One of the things that made his Violin Concerto unique was that it opened directly with the soloist, playing an exquisite melody over gentle, pulsing chords in the orchestra.